gregmsanderson/fly-live-beats/docs/7-aws-which-compute-service.md

 With App Runner you pay a separate price for compute (vCPU-hour) and memory (GB-hour).
 The smallest configuration being 0.25 vCPU and 0.5 GB.
 It's billed per-second, with a one-minute minimum.
 There is an additional small fee for enabling automatic deployments and then a per-minute fee for building.
 The main appeal is its ability to scale to zero when idle.
 The trade-off is the additional price for the convenience.
 AppRunner is ~60% more than ECS+Fargate for the equivalent compute power.

 _But_ as of 11th May 2023 App Runner [does not support WebSockets](https://github.com/aws/apprunner-roadmap/issues/13).
-That's not ideal as Phoenix LiveView defaults to using WebSockets.
-It _can_ fall-back to long-polling.
+That's not ideal.
+Phoenix LiveView defaults to using WebSockets.
+It _can_ fall-back to long polling.
 That may be sufficient for _your_ LiveView app _if_ its real-time updates are simply used to show updates.
-At the end of this page you can see you can modify the Live Beats application to use long polling.
-That initially seems to work.
-However file uploads are _then_ broken.
-The current Live Beats app [relies on WebSockets](https://fly.io/blog/livebeats/):
+At the end of this page you can see we tried to modify the Live Beats application to use long polling.
+That initially seemed to work, however file uploads the don't.
+It [relies on WebSockets](https://fly.io/blog/livebeats/) for that too:

 > ... drops a handful of MP3s into the app, we upload them concurrently over the WebSocket connection ...

-This particular app _also_ makes use of another LiveView feature: clustering.
+This particular app _also_ makes use of another Phoenix LiveView feature: clustering.
 It expects nodes to be able to communicate with each other.
-App Runner runs its instances in its own VPC.
+App Runner runs instances in its own VPC.
 Those nodes can't communicate directly with each other.

 App Runner is also relatively new.
 It's available in a limited number of AWS regions.
-If your application is particularly sensitive to latency (more of an issue with LiveView due to its server-rendered updates) this may be something to consider when looking at AWS services.
+If your application is particularly sensitive to latency (that is perhaps more of an issue with LiveView due to its server-rendered updates than it is in other apps) that may be something to consider.
 It's currently available in these regions:

 - Asia Pacific (Tokyo)
 - Asia Pacific (Singapore)